 However, in many cases, our highly skilled fraud lawyers can help you easily resolve Centrelink matters at an early stage without going to court.

-Even if you do end up going to court, our highly experienced criminal lawyers can help you avoid a conviction by persuading the judge to grant you a section 10 – where you are found guilty of the offence, but no conviction is recorded on your criminal record.
+Even if you do end up going to court, our highly experienced criminal lawyers can help you avoid a conviction by persuading the judge to grant you a section 10 dismissal or conditional release order – where you are found guilty of the offence, but no conviction is recorded on your criminal record.